An AI-powered Bayesian Generative Modeling Approach for Arbitrary Conditional Inference: Empirical Results

 \subsection{Data Imputation}

 We further investigate the ability of BGM to impute missing values using the MNIST handwritten digits dataset.
 Each image is represented as a $28\times 28$ grayscale intensity vector, rescaled to $[0,1]$ (Figure~\ref{fig:img_impute}a).
-We train an unconditional BGM model on the full MNIST training set with $60,000$ images, where the generative function $G$ is represented by a convolutional decoder network.
+We train an BGM model on the MNIST training set with $60,000$ images, where the generative function $G$ is represented by a convolutional decoder network.
 After training, BGM learns the joint distribution of all pixels.
-We generated MNIST images with BGM by first randomly sampling from the prior distribution of the latent space and then sampling the mean and variance through the learned $G$ function.
-The generated MNIST images well assemble the distribution of the true images (Figure~\ref{fig:img_impute}b).
+We generated MNIST images with BGM by first randomly sampling from the prior distribution of the latent space, which is a standard Gaussian distribution.
+Then we obtained the mean and variance through the learned $G$ function.
+The generated MNIST images using the learned mean and variance functions well assemble the distribution of the true images (Figure~\ref{fig:img_impute}b).

 Next, we used a single trained BGM model to impute missing pixels with arbitrary patterns through computing the conditional distribution of missing pixels given the observed ones.
 To create missingness, we start from held-out test images and randomly place six $5\times 5$ square masks on each image.
 All pixels in the masked regions are treated as missing (Figure~\ref{fig:img_impute}c).
 The BGM imputations were obtained by conditioning on the observed pixels and replacing each missing pixel by its posterior mean.
 Although the missing rate is as high as nearly 20\%, BGM reconstructs coherent digit shapes that retain both global digit identity and local stroke continuity (Figure~\ref{fig:img_impute}d and Figure~\ref{fig:Missingness}-\ref{fig:More_imp}).